onstutorial/onstutorial/README.md

 This repo contains code needed for ONS tutorials, as well as a wiki with instructions.
-To get started with the tutorial, go to the [tutorial home page](github.com/onstutorial/onstutorial/wiki).
+To get started, go to the [tutorial home page](http://github.com/onstutorial/onstutorial/wiki).

 Below are instructions for generating the VM used in the tutorial: